lopotras/WoltPartner-Schedule/README.md

 <h2>PREREQUISITS</h2>

+  **Note:** The installation process is for Windows 10.
+In case of a different OS it may slightly differ.
   1. Download and install python and required modules.
 To do that you can use **miniconda** (<a href="https://docs.conda.io/en/latest/miniconda.html">link<a>).
 After installing it open <b>Anaconda Prompt</b> and type and confirm the following commands: